lewisfish/3DGridCode/docs.md

 Linux (Debian): Open a terminal and install by typing ```sudo apt install gfortran```.

 More details on GFortran may be found [here](https://fortran-lang.org/learn/os_setup/install_gfortran/).

+### Windows

+Fortran can also be used on Windows, we recommend using the Windows subsytem for Linux (WSL), more information on this [here](https://learn.microsoft.com/en-us/windows/wsl/install).
+Other ways of installing Fortran can be found [here](https://fortran-lang.org/learn/os_setup/install_gfortran/#windows).

 ## References